 When I was young(er) and single and baby-less and living in New York City, I used to do the same.
 I ran in snow, in rain, in 10-degree weather, in the dark, and without a dog.
 Now I have the dog, so loved ones worry less about my safety.
 (Though the dog, Zi, is a wacky, friendly hound/lab mix who has never bitten a soul.
 He does have a mean bark.)
 I don’t know why it took me so long to do these runs again.

 The first time I ran in the early morning in my PG County neighborhood, it didn’t occur to me to be nervous.
 Heck, I wasn’t nervous doing so in New York City!
-But I grew up there, so I knew not to run in the lower depths of Riverside Park until the sun was up.
+But I grew up there, so I knew

 On this particular morning in PG County, a white van seemed to be following me.
 The van was moving slow, right behind me.
 I would turn, and the van wouldn’t follow me, but it would pop up again on another turn.
 This went on for at least two miles before I noticed the newspapers flying from the open window.
 Ah.
 Now I see the van all the time.
 I recognize The Washington Post white van and The New York Times burgundy SUV.
 The SUV driver is friendly and waves.
 The van driver looks at me as if I am crazy and in the way.